Please note this program is under review. Courses, fees, and admissions requirements are subject to change for September 2024.

 - Applicants must submit official transcripts and other documents as required by their course or program.
 Seats are offered to eligible applicants with completed applications, in order of application completion date (except for programs with competitive admissions).
 A complete application includes an application form, evidence of educational pre-requisites (e.g. transcripts), any required supporting documents (e.g. language proficiency, audition video), and the required deposit or fee payment.
 If you do not meet the requirements for the term applied, your application may be cancelled.

-Cautions: Students must be physically and psychologically healthy and be able to perform fine psychomotor skills to practice as a dental hygienist.
-The physical and mental demands of the profession may worsen back, wrist or shoulder problems.
+Cautions: Students must be physically and psychologically able to attend to the rigors of the program and perform the fine psychomotor skills needed to practice as a dental hygienist.
+The physical demands of the profession may worsen back, wrist or shoulder problems.
 Materials used in oral health care may affect persons living with conditions such as latex sensitivity or other allergies.
+Students are advised that Fitness to Practice guidelines are established by the BC College of Oral Health Professionals to ensure that dental hygiene practice is carried out in a competent, safe, and ethical manner.

 Students will be required to submit proof to the department of a recent dental examination from a licensed British Columbia dentist.
 It is preferred that your dental and dental hygiene healthcare be complete and current.